DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Although it is not a legal requirement in all types of schools (for example, [academy schools, free schools and private schools](https://www.gov.uk/types-of-school)) you will find it much easier to get work as a teacher in England if you have QTS.

+It’s important to note that, even if you decide to apply for QTS, you will have to apply for your teaching job separately.
+You can search and apply for jobs using [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/?gclid=Cj0KCQiA_P6dBhD1ARIsAAGI7HCw9dQ-qerRqmVac1uNempXRIiJOdaSkJDNUjpMmBU4QsnKbYzn8ogaAvapEALw_wcB&gclsrc=aw.ds).

 ## The different routes to QTS

-If you decide QTS is right for you, the most appropriate route will depend on the country you’re recognised in, your qualifications and your teaching experience.
+The most appropriate route to QTS will depend on the country you’re recognised in, your qualifications and your teaching experience.

 ### Apply directly to England’s Teaching Regulation Agency (TRA)